dpavlopo/well_hello_stats/tutorials/12_HMM_depmixS4_cat.md

 ## Structural model

-The structural model of an HMM is comprise of two sets of parameters, (i) initial states, and (ii) transition matrices.
+The structural model of an HMM is comprised of two sets of parameters, (i) initial states, and (ii) transition matrices.
 The initial states are the proportion of the sample in each state at the first time point, the posterior predictive probability for each class in LCA but at a specific